Tariffs should be part of U.S. trade policy, Trump foe Warren says

-WASHINGTON (Reuters) - Democratic U.S. Senator Elizabeth Warren, who has traded barbs with President Donald Trump, said on Sunday she’s “not afraid of tariffs,” but stopped short of endorsing his decision to launch steep tariffs on steel and aluminum.
+WASHINGTON (Reuters) - Democratic U.S. Senator Elizabeth Warren, who has traded barbs with President Donald Trump, said on Sunday she’s“not afraid of tariffs,” but stopped short of endorsing his decision to launch steep tariffs on steel and aluminum.

 In several television interviews, Warren, who has been touted as a potential 2020 presidential candidate, said she saw a role for tariffs as part of U.S. trade policy.

-“I am not afraid of tariffs,” she said on NBC’s “Meet the Press” program.
-“We need a comprehensive rethinking of our trade policy.”
+“I am not afraid of tariffs,” she said on NBC’s“Meet the Press” program.“We need a comprehensive rethinking of our trade policy.”

 Warren, a Massachusetts Democrat, said she was glad Trump agreed to exempt Canada and Mexico from the tariffs, but urged policymakers to think beyond a handful of particular industries when it comes to overhauling trade policy.